mindkin/hourfleet/docs/carkit.md

 ### Pricing

-The purchase price of an Hourfleet carkit includes the carkit itself, and all the provisioning work to embed your car key.
+The [purchase price](https://www.wix.hourfleet.com/carkits) of an Hourfleet carkit includes the carkit itself, and all the provisioning work to embed your car key.

-Contact [Hourfleet Sales](mailto:sales@hourfleet.com) for pricing and availability.

-The price **does not include** the cost of the car key itself, nor the postage delivery of that car key to our technician.
+The price does not include the cost of the car key itself, nor the postage delivery of that car key to our technician.

 ### Installation